 4. Did you encounter any obstacles along your path to this point?

-5. What was the most amazing experience you have had so far?
+5. What is the most amazing experience you have had so far?

-6. What is your favorite written work (book/quote/poem etc) and why?
+6. What is your favourite written work (book/poem/quote etc) and why?

 7. What do you think is the most important issue facing the world today?

-9. What words of advice would you offer to any student as they consider their future?
+9. What three words of advice would you offer to young persons as they consider their future?

 SEE OUR 'PAST FEATURES' TAB ON THE HOME PAGE FOR PREVIOUSLY FEATURED INSPIRING YOUNG BAHAMIANS.